|

 opening day.
 During his New York visit he said he was pleased with

-the progress he has been making in his first season as a starter.
+the progress he has been making in his first season as a

 "I'm

 getting healthier every week," he said.
-"While I wish it wasn't
+"While I wish it wasn't the

-the case, every Sunday I've got to play better and get better at
+case, every Sunday I've got to play better and get better at the

-the same time, and that's hard.
+same time, and that's hard.

-"There's
+"There's been some

-the roses too early.
-But I think that I'm doing positive things
+early.
+But I think that I'm doing positive things out there, and -

-out there, and - most importantly - getting the respect of my teammates
+most importantly - getting the respect of my teammates and [players

-and [players on] other teams."
+on] other teams."

 With